Switzerland Trips Logo

 Altitude & Health

-At 3,454 m, some visitors experience mild altitude-related symptoms: headache, dizziness, shortness of breath, or nausea.
-These are normal and usually pass after 30–60 minutes at altitude.
+At 3,454 m, some visitors experience mild altitude symptoms: headache, dizziness, shortness of breath, or nausea.
+These are normal and usually pass after 30–60 minutes.
 Drink water, move slowly on arrival, and avoid heavy exertion.
 People with serious heart or respiratory conditions should consult a doctor before visiting.
 Children generally adapt well, but monitor how they feel.

 What to Wear

-Even in the height of summer, the temperature at Jungfraujoch is typically between −5°C and +5°C, with strong winds possible on the outdoor terrace.
-Bring a warm jacket, gloves, and a hat regardless of the weather in the valley below.
-Sunglasses are essential — UV radiation at altitude is much stronger than at sea level, especially with snow reflection.
+Even in the height of summer, the temperature at Jungfraujoch is typically between −5°C and +3°C, with strong winds on the outdoor terrace.
+Bring a warm jacket, gloves, and a hat regardless of conditions in the valley below.
+Sunglasses and sunscreen are essential — UV radiation at altitude is far stronger than at sea level, and snow reflection amplifies it further.
+Comfortable waterproof shoes are advised for the Snow Fun Park area.

 Best Time to Visit